openebs-archive/openebs-docs/docs/postgres.md

 ## Reference at <a href="https://openebs.ci" target="_blank">openebs.ci</a>

-A live deployment of PostgresSQL using OpenEBS volumes can be seen at the website <a href="https://openebs.ci">www.openebs.ci</a>
+A live deployment of PostgreSQL using OpenEBS volumes can be seen at the website <a href="https://openebs.ci">www.openebs.ci</a>

-Deployment YAML spec files for PostgresSQL and OpenEBS resources are found <a href="https://github.com/openebs/e2e-infrastructure/tree/54fe55c5da8b46503e207fe0bc08f9624b31e24c/production/postgresql-cstor" target="_blank">here</a>
+Deployment YAML spec files for PostgreSQL and OpenEBS resources are found <a href="https://github.com/openebs/e2e-infrastructure/tree/54fe55c5da8b46503e207fe0bc08f9624b31e24c/production/postgresql-cstor" target="_blank">here</a>

- <a href="https://openebs.ci/postgresql-cstor" target="_blank">OpenEBS-CI dashboard of PostgresSQL
+ <a href="https://openebs.ci/postgresql-cstor" target="_blank">OpenEBS-CI dashboard of PostgreSQL